￩ How long does animation take to make?

 Script considerations / Movement complexity

 High budget: Working frame by frame means that we can have our characters do whatever they’d like!
-Spin around in 3D space, jump up into the sky, swim in the deep oceans, moon walk on across a sugar cube in a river of tea… our options are limitless.
+Spin around in 3D space, jump up into the sky, swim in the deep oceans, moon walk across a sugar cube in a river of tea… our options are limitless.

 Low budget: Even if our script says that the “character walks from the pub to the kebab shop” there are ways to reduce costs with this.
 Instead of having a full shot of the character walking, which would mean complex frame by frame legs and arm movements (probably some drunk stumbles included), we could do a close up shot of the character’s shoulders and head bobbing up and down instead.
 And then a cut scene to the kebab shop.
 Hooray!
-This would mean needing to animate just the head bobbing slightly, and we can move this body across digitally.
+This would mean needing to animate just the head bobbing slightly, and we can move the body across digitally.
 There are small “cheats” like this that will save heaps of time but will still produce a glorious narrative, it just needs to be considered during pre-production.

 Many of our clients come to us with scripts that are between 3 and 10 minutes in length.
-Although we are happy to animate any length video, we often encourage shorter scripts to grab and hold the audience’s attention.
+Although we are happy to animate any length video, we often encourage shorter scripts to grab and hold our audience’s attention.
 Although there’s some amazing stats proving the success of video marketing, users these days want to consume content quickly; 33% of viewers will stop watching a video after 30 seconds, 45% by one minute, and 60% by two minutes… although we like to believe our viewers want to stay and watch to the end of our animations – however long they might be! 🙂

 Our clients often have a lot that they want to highlight and cover with their initial scripts.
 And this is where a focus on solid pre-production work comes in.
 A carefully crafted script, combined with a compelling and sometimes humorous visual narrative is obviously the key to conveying the messaging effectively.
 We are happy to work with you on this, and to show you how a lot of the points you want to make, along with some humour can be brought out in the visuals.